How to Prove Dental Malpractice

 Can I make a dental claim?

-Two key criteria need to be met to have legal grounds to ask for compensation.
+Two key criteria need to be met to have legal grounds to claim for compensation.

 - First: that you have been hurt or are coping with a personal injury.